iande/mathish.com/_posts/2011-06-07-learn-you-a-haskell.md

 ---
 layout: post
-title: Learn You a Haskell
+title: Learn You a Haskell for Great Good
 tags: books code haskell thoughts
 ---
 To be completely honest, I'm not much of a reader.
 My reading speed lies